splunk/observability-workshop/docs/otel/nginx.md

     service/nginx created
     ```

-Next we will deploy Locust[^2] which is used for creating a load test against NGINX:
+Next we will deploy Locust[^2] which is an open source tool used for creating a load test against NGINX:

 === "Shell Command"